deepanshpandey/Banking-Management-System/README.md

 ```
 gcc client.c -o client && ./client
 ```
-Client supports multithreading and can be run multiple times to simulate multiple users.
+- Client supports multithreading and can be run multiple times to simulate multiple users.
+- To clear login data, run the adminCreator.c Program and follow the on-screen instructions.

 ### Note
 - If you are using a Operating System other than Ubuntu or Linux (say Windows or MacOS) , you may need to change the code a little bit to make it work.
 - If you found any bugs or issues, please report them.